29 April 2018

 These signs from Hackney and Southwark are the same style as the N.E. signs including the typefaces, casing and fixings.

-London also has no S postcode – we gave that one to Southampton.
+London also has no S postcode – that one was allocated to Sheffield.

 More types of street name signs in the Clapton area can be found here.